Prey (2022 film): Accolades

-Follow-ups
+Animated film and sequel

 In June 2022, Trachtenberg stated that there are discussions for additional installments to be developed after the release of Prey, saying their intent was to "do things that have not been done before" in the franchise.
 In August, Taylor expressed interest in reprising his role as Raphael Adolini in a potential Prey prequel, intending for the project to serve as a loose adaptation of the comic book storyline Predator: 1718 (1996), where Adolini is initially introduced.
 In October 2023, Trachtenberg confirmed the studio's interest in continuing the franchise with ongoing discussions as to how it can be done properly.
 The filmmaker stated that discussions of where to take Predator next have occurred since production on Prey ended, looking for ways to live up to the quality of Prey while also adapting something new for the franchise.
 Production Weekly listed a follow-up project as being in development by September 2023, revealed to be two stand-alone films titled Predator: Killer of Killers and Predator: Badlands, again directed by Dan Trachtenberg, with Elle Fanning cast as several Weyland-Yutani androids in the latter.
-Predator: Killer of Killers was released on June 6, 2025, on Hulu and Disney+ and outside of the United States via the Star hub, while Predator: Badlands is scheduled to be theatrically released in the United States on November 7, 2025.
+Predator: Killer of Killers was released on June 6, 2025, on Hulu and Disney+ and outside of the United States via the Star hub, while Predator: Badlands was theatrically released in the United States on November 7, 2025.